 After we posted our third story about found skulls and missing bodies in the last few weeks, Steve e-mailed me, "Do you think anything's up with all this weird stuff?"
+To recap:

 - Back in mid-June, during a drug bust, Bridgeport police found bloody walls and a human skull in house.
 The human skull was on an altar of sorts with an alligator skull, a goat's head, beads and goat's blood.

 - In early July, a grieving family found a pair of human skulls on their recently buried father's grave.
 Stuffed inside the skulls were eight blood-stained papers, each containing a name.

 - Then a young child's body was stolen from its Stamford grave and discovered in a New Jersey river a few days later.
 The child was a referred to as "a miracle baby" because she had been born with a severe brain deformity and had managed to survive for two and a half years.